braedynl/matrixlib/docs/source/guide-material-state.rst

 In the current implementation, you are guaranteed a *material* ``Matrix`` in the following circumstances:

 * Construction from an iterable-shape pairing, or from ``from_nesting()``
-* All forms of slicing
+* All forms of slicing (though this may change in a future version)
 * Both unary, and binary arithmetic and comparison operations, such as ``Matrix.equal()``, ``ComplexMatrix.__add__()``, ``RealMatrix.__mod__()``, ``IntegerMatrix.__and__()``, etc.

 You *may* receive a *non-material* ``Matrix`` in the following circumstances: